Contact

 10. Aggravated Assault

-Number 1 on our Top 10 List: DWI Convictions
+Number 1 on our Top 10 List: DWI Criminal Convictions

-Should you hire an employee with a background that includes a DWI conviction?
-Being objective may prove to be difficult for most of us, as statistics indicate as many as one in three (1/3) people are touched by an injury involving an alcohol related auto accident.
-On the other side of the issue, there are a large percentage of people who have, at some point in time, had that second glass of wine with dinner and proceeded to drive home.
-The hiring decision is always yours to make as a manager, but there a few things to consider that might help you to make an objective and strategic move, as opposed to a selection that is based on a personal or emotional bias.
+Should you hire an employee with a background that includes a DWI conviction or an arrest record?
+Being objective may prove to be difficult for most of us, as statistics indicate as many as one in three (1/3) people are touched by an injury involving an alcohol-related auto accident.
+On the other side of the issue, a large percentage of people have, at some point, had that second glass of wine with dinner and proceeded to drive home.
+The hiring decision is always yours to make as a manager, but there are a few things to consider that might help you to make an objective and strategic move, as opposed to a selection that is based on a personal or emotional bias.

 This partial list of suggested employment roles for persons convicted of DWI is by no means comprehensive.
 If you are looking for a particular skill set or profession that is not mentioned, is not an indication that it was deliberately excluded: